Terriers

 They are intelligent creatures and require a lot of stimulation.
 Therefore, if you can’t offer them your time and attention, it might not be best to choose a dog other than a Staffie unless you want your furniture and other household items chewed to bits out of boredom.

-Being a very active breed, these dogs require a lot of physical stimulation, so if you are a keen walker or like to spend lots of time outdoors, these dogs will be the perfect fit for you.
+Being a very active breed, these dogs requires a lot of physical stimulation, so if you are a keen walker or like to spend lots of time outdoors, these dogs will be the perfect fit for you.

 You will only need to bathe them if you feel that they are getting smelly or they have gotten particularly dirty after a walk.